 - 7 incredibly easy ways to make money at home

-Zack and Jen decided they needed to do something drastic to payoff their debt, so they bought a camper for $3,400, and planned to move out of their apartment in Oklahoma.
+Zack and Jen decided they needed to do something drastic to pay off their debt, so they bought a camper for $3,400, and planned to move out of their apartment in Oklahoma.
 Then, they moved into their RV full-time.

 They paid $75 per month to park the camper on a piece of land, got rid of tons of stuff, and put the essentials in a storage unit.

 “We only had room for our favorite 10 shirts, plus a couple pairs of pants and a few pairs of shoes,” Zack said about full-time RV living.
 “We had to be selective.
 We’d go to the storage unit and swap clothes out during the seasons.”

 The couple said that even though the camper was cozy, living in it wasn’t always easy.